 Currently, here is the current state of play post-election November 2020:

-As prohibition of cannabis and hemp products is gradually erased from the US via decriminalization and legalization there is a growing consumer demand for more sophisticated administration methods.
+As prohibition of cannabis and hemp products is gradually erased from the US via decriminalization and legalization there is a growing consumer demand for more sophisticated administration methods and varying concentrations.
 This means that cannabis and hemp end-product producers need to stay on top of market trends and expand their end-product offerings.

 Today’s cannabis consumer has a multitude of administration methods that are focused on health benefits.
 As consumers become more educated about the medicinal and wellness-focused benefits of CBD, and the recreational benefits THC, they’re demanding a wider scope of administration methods beyond simply smoking and vaping.

 For decades the legal (and illegal) markets have favored cannabis in its most ‘raw’ or natural form.
 And still today, these products are the most popular on the market even though consumers are evolving and seeking out newer forms of consumption such as vaping, sublingual drops, edibles and more.

 Once the cannabis or hemp plant has been harvested, dried, and sorted, the trichome-rich buds are separated out from the stems and stalks, and all excess leaves are trimmed by hand.
 The flower then is cured to allow any remaining moisture to equalize and terpene flavors develop.
 The most common and popular end-products that consumers and wholesalers seek are found in this “raw” stage:

 Still by far the most popular end-products are the simple pure cannabis flower AKA “bud” or “nug”.
 Flower is incredibly versatile because it can be smoked by grinding it and then rolling into a joint or “blunt”, through a water bong, dry herb vaporizer, or by the use of a simple pipe.